Why worry about waste?

 How much do we recycle?

-Yes.
-Although up to two thirds of your waste could easily be recycled, some recyclable waste is still being throw into residents' green rubbish bins.
-From time to time we study what's being thrown away in your refuse bins.
+But we can recycle more.
+In fact, up to two thirds of household waste could be recycled today through our existing services.
+Yet, still, large quantities of easily recyclable waste are thrown away in green refuse bins.
+From time to time we study what's being thrown away in your refuse bins to help us understand what we might do to improve services.
 The last study in 2013 showed:

-We will be doing a study of what goes into refuse bins again during 2016 to see if that has changed. remember, recycle whatever you can.
+We will be doing another study of what goes into refuse bins during 2016 to see if that has changed.
+Please remember to recycle what you can.

 We think this is the really interesting bit.
-What happens to recycling, and the End Destinations of Recycling Charter.
+What happens to your recycling after it is collected.

 Most certainly.
-Recycling significantly reduces the cost of disposing of waste and is much better for the environment than any other option - including burning to make electricity.
-And it reduces overall carbon emissions by reducing the amount of raw materials and energy in manufacture.
-For example, recycling cans, rather than making new ones, reduces their carbon footprint by nearly three quarters.
+Recycling significantly reduces the cost of disposing of waste.
+Last year it cost a whopping £1.7 million a year to dispose of your refuse.
+So by recycling more and sending less to refuse we can pay less.
+Recycling is much better for the environment than any other option - including burning waste to make electricity.
+Recycling reduces overall carbon emissions by reducing the amount of raw materials and energy used in manufacture.
+For example, recycling cans reduces their carbon footprint by nearly three quarters compared to simply throwing them away and making new ones.

 Love food, hate waste